What Are Non-Fungible Tokens and What Do They Tell Us About The Today's Job Market?

-Why have NFTs become such a big deal now in 2021, after a few years of silence?
-Well, there are a few reasons.
-Firstly, the overall adoption of blockchain progressed since then, and blockchain-based projects are now accepted.
-In particular, blockchain was accepted by modern artists, from visual arts to music.
-Reputable art marketplaces such as the famous Christie’s Auction House now list digital art, including non-fungible tokens, in their auctions.
 Famously, a bundle of CryptoPunks was sold for 17 million at Christie’s in May this year.
-Such success stories legitimize digital assets in the eyes of public opinion and boost the interest from both art buyers and artists in the space.
+Such success stories legitimize digital assets in the eyes of public opinion and boost the interest of both art buyers and artists in the space.

 How Are NFT Collections Made?

 The idea is that you take a character with a few features, such as the type of hat, the type of facial expression, the type of t-shirt, and the type of background (4 features).

-Then, since 10 to the power of 4 equals 10,000, mixing these graphics gives you 10,000 uniques combinations.
+Then, since 10 to the power of 4 equals 10,000, mixing these graphics gives you 10,000 unique combinations.
 And since variants have a different frequency, some of the outcome pieces are rarer and thus more desired than others.

-Such a mixing software can be found in open source, for example in the HashLips libraries on GitHub, which means that anyone with basic programming skills can create a new NFT collection.
-No wonder that new collections come out every single day!
+Such mixing software can be found in open source, for example in the HashLips libraries on GitHub, which means that anyone with basic programming skills can create a new NFT collection.
+No wonder new collections come out every single day!

 A new collection needs to be deployed on a blockchain, where every NFT in the collection is assigned a unique, tamper-proof identifier.
 The process of deploying an NFT on the blockchain is commonly referred to as “minting.”
 Usually, the minting process is blind, meaning that the buyer doesn’t know whether their NFT has any rare features before collecting the piece.

 The secondary market is even more popular.
 You can buy second-hand NFTs for example from the Opensea platform.
-“Flipping NFTs” has become a sort of profession in a career path or professional development (or, a favorite sport) to thousands of young people.
+“Flipping NFTs” has become a sort of profession in a career path or professional development (or, a favorite sport) for thousands of young people.

-On The Skyrocketing Prices of NFT Collections
+On The Skyrocketing Prices of NFT Collections.

 Although the punks were given away for free back in June 2017, as of today, you need to spare at least half a million dollars to land a piece.
 Yet another popular collection of NFTs is the Bored Ape Yacht Club.
-Released in May 2021, the pieces from this collection now sell at $130,000-$170,000 a piece.
-In fact, there are hundreds of collections trading for thousands of dollars a piece, which you can find and purchase at the Opensea marketplace.
+Released in May 2021, the pieces from this collection now sell at $130,000-$170,000 apiece.

-On The Value of Communities
+On The Value of Communities.

 In the blockchain community, the value of art is assessed differently.
 When exploring the Opensea database, you can easily notice that the pricing has little to do with the amount of effort put into creating the token, or its looks.
 It is because while purchasing an NFT, you don’t buy the digital asset per se.

 For instance, CryptoPunks is a community that runs its own Discord server.
 This server can be joined by anyone, yet, one of the channels is reserved for the verified owners of CryptoPunks to chat with each other.
 This exclusive right to speak with other verified owners is what built the prestige of the collection.

 One of the reasons why these communities became so popular, is also their modest origins.
-Both CryptoPunks and Bored Apes were originally either given away from free or sold at affordable prices (for example, the Bored Apes were traded at $300 a piece which wasn’t much more than the transaction fees on the Ethereum blockchain at a time.
+Both CryptoPunks and Bored Apes were originally either given away for free or sold at affordable prices.
+For example, the Bored Apes were traded at $300 a piece which wasn’t much more than the transaction fees on the Ethereum blockchain at a time.

 Of course, the involvement of celebrities played a role as well.
 Among the verified CryptoPunk owners, one may find Jay-Z, Snoop Dogg, Serena Williams, Jason Derulo, or Steve Aoki.
 Marshmello and Stephen Curry chose to join the Bored Ape Yacht Club.